Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-• “I played about 30 minutes on my Steam Deck and the performance is a little lacking at the moment, with it never going above about 40fps, as well as UI elements and text being small and either very hard or impossible to read.”
+• “I played about 30 minutes on my Steam Deck and performance is a little lacking at the moment, never going above about 40 FPS, with UI elements and text being small and either very hard or impossible to read.”

 Skip Game Offers